microsoft/dstoolkit-mlops-base/docs/how-to/GettingStarted.md

 AML_WEBSERVICE: webservice name
 ```

 - **infra-related variables**: contains the definition of infra-related variables in DEV.
-By default, the template provides 2 environments: **[DEV](../../configuration/configuration-infra-DEV.variables.yml)** and **[PROD](../../configuration/configuration-infra-PRD.variables.yml)**
+By default, the template provides 2 environments: **[DEV](../../configuration/configuration-infra-DEV.variables.yml)** and **[PRD](../../configuration/configuration-infra-PRD.variables.yml)**

 ```
 ENVIRONMENT: Name of environment.
-We use uppercase DEV, TEST, PROD to refer to environments
+We use uppercase DEV, TEST, PRD to refer to environments
 RESOURCE_GROUP: Name of the resourceGroup to create in this environment
 LOCATION: Location for the resourceGroup in this environment
 NAMESPACE: Namespace in this environment (use to identify and refer to the name of resources used in this environment).